Model United Nations: Germany

 MUN is popular amongst university and high school students in Germany.
 Examples include the Model United Nations of Munich (MunoM) since 2004 and the country's largest conference, Oldenburg Model United Nations (OLMUN).
-Most model United Nations Conferences in Germany debate in the English language.
+Most model United Nations Conferences in Germany debate in English.
 Exceptions to that are high school conferences including the ones organized by (DMUN e.V.) in Stuttgart (MUNBW), Kiel (MUNSH), and Potsdam (MUNBB), as well as the ones organized by (SvEN, Simulation Vereinte Nationen).
 At the college level, BIMUN/SINUB in Bonn takes place as a multi-lingual conference with live interpretation.
-The Technical University of Munich's MUNTUM e.V., alongside MUNAM e.V. from Ludvig Maximilian University, organizes IsarMUN, a large annual conference targeted towards University and high-school students across the world.
+The Technical University of Munich's MUNTUM e.V., alongside MUNAM e.V. from LMU Munich, organizes IsarMUN, a large annual conference targeted towards University and high-school students across the world.

 Every year, usually at the end of February, the MUN conference BayernMUN (Engl.
 BavariaMUN) takes place at the Nuremberg Castle in Nuremberg.
 Organised by the United Nations Society Nuremberg (UNSN) e.
 V., BayernMUN welcomes about 150 to 200 pupils and students not only from Bavaria and Germany, but even from abroad, including students from overseas universities.

+Ireland

+MUN is very popular in Ireland and it is mainly secondary school students who participate, primarily in Dublin.
+There are two international Conferences in Ireland, Saint Andrew’s International MUN and Wesley College Dublin MUN.
+SAIMUN takes place in mid February while WCDMUN is in march.
+Irish schools also attend the Royal Russel International MUN in Croydon and Saint Andrew’s attends THIMUN.

 The Netherlands

-The largest MUN conference in the Netherlands is The Hague International Model United Nations (THIMUN) conference, which includes over 3500 participants, coming from around 200 schools and 100 countries.
-Although it is not located near the United Nations Headquarters in New York, it is one of the pioneer model United Nations conferences in the world, since it has been founded in 1968 and located in the International Court of Justice's (ICJ) world city of the Hague.
+The largest secondary school MUN conference in the Netherlands is The Hague International Model United Nations (THIMUN) conference, which includes over 3500 participants, coming from around 200 schools and 100 countries.
+Although it is not located near the United Nations Headquarters in New York, it is one of the pioneer model United Nations conferences in the world, since it has been founded in 1968and located in the International Court of Justice's (ICJ) world city of The Hague.
 A whole network of conferences is marked by its THIMUN affiliation, a label which describes the universality of the procedures that rule the conference, and make it part of the UN recognized foundation.
-In 1995, the THIMUN Foundation was accredited as a Non-Governmental Organisation (NGO) associated with the United Nations Department of Public Information.
+In 1995, the THIMUN Foundation was accredited as a Non-Governmental Organisation (NGO) associated with the United Nations Department of Global Communication.
 Additionally, THIMUN has established its own conferences' network throughout time: THIMUN Qatar, THIMUN Singapore, THIMUN Online MUN (O-MUN) and THIMUN Latin America conferences have been set up from 2005.

+Additionally, the Netherlands hosts continental Europe's oldest university level MUN conference: The European International Model United Nations (TEIMUN) in the Hague, in addition to other large university level MUN conferences, such as the prestigious European Model United Nations (EuroMUN) in Maastricht.